Self-Employed Retirement Plans St. Louis, MO

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA is a retirement plan that enables those who are self-employed to save a percentage of their net business profits.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) already contributed.
+Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that allows those who are self-employed to save a percentage of their net business profits.
+Contributions must come from an employer, so, as a self-employed individual, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) have designated.
 If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-This type of plan is a good option for entrepreneurs facing fluctuating revenue streams.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
+SEP IRAs is a good option for businesses that experience fluctuating revenue streams.
 In contrast to some alternatives, SEP IRAs lack expensive setup or ongoing fees.

 Eligibility: Both employers and self-employed individuals can establish a SEP.